-- 4.1 You must ensure that each staff member whose Evidence Portfolio is included in the QE process: - (a) is employed by you on the staff census date under a contract of salaried employment with a duration of at least one year; and - (b) is employed at a minimum of 0.2 full-time equivalent (FTE) during the period of the contract of salaried employment; and - (c) is required to make a substantive contribution to research and/or teaching degree-level programmes as part of his or her employment function (in accordance with the criteria specified in paragraph 3, page 18 of the Performance-Based Research Fund - Guidelines for tertiary education organisations participating in the 2018 Quality Evaluation1); and - (d) is not based overseas (in accordance with the criteria specified on page 17 of the Performance Based Research Fund Guidelines for tertiary education organisations participating in the 2018 Quality Evaluation 2). - 4.2 For the avoidance of doubt, you must not submit an Evidence Portfolio for a staff member that does not meet the above eligibility criteria.
+- 4.1 You must ensure that each staff member whose Evidence Portfolio is included in the QE process is an eligible staff member.
+A staff member will be an eligible staff member if they are: - (a) employed by you on the staff census date under a contract of salaried employment with a duration of at least one year; and - (b) employed at a minimum of 0.2 full-time equivalent (FTE) during the period of the contract of salaried employment; and - (c) required to make a substantive contribution to research and/or teaching degree-level programmes as part of their employment function (in accordance with the criteria specified by us2); and - (d) not based overseas (in accordance with the criteria specified by us). - 4.2 For the avoidance of doubt, you must not submit an Evidence Portfolio for a staff member who does not meet the above eligibility criteria.